Borough of Fareham

 The Borough of Fareham is a local government district with borough status in Hampshire, England.
 Its council is based in Fareham.
 Other places within the borough include Portchester, Hill Head, Sarisbury, Stubbington, Titchfield and Warsash.
 The borough covers much of the semi-urban area between the cities of Southampton and Portsmouth, and is part of the South Hampshire conurbation.
 The neighbouring districts are Eastleigh, Winchester, Portsmouth and Gosport.
 The district's southern boundary is the coast of the Solent.

 History

 The town of Fareham was governed by a local board of health from 1849.
 Such local boards were reconstituted as urban district councils in 1894.
 The parish and urban district of Fareham was significantly enlarged in 1932 when the neighbouring parishes of Crofton, Hook with Warsash, Portchester, Sarisbury and Titchfield were abolished.

 Fareham Urban District was reconstituted as a non-metropolitan district on 1 April 1974 under the Local Government Act 1972.
 The reformed district was awarded borough status at the same time, allowing the chair of the council to take the title of mayor.

+In March 2026, the government announced that it would abolish the borough in 2028 as part of local government reform across Hampshire.
+These proposals were withdrawn in September 2026.